 With access to the difficult-to-reach clock tower as well as other clocks in the house, Florence focussed on their workings, sounds and mechanisms.
 She was also inspired by the process of preparing the house each winter for its spring opening and has entitled her film, The House Awakening..

 Alec is a skilled wood carver, with an interest in exploring the more quirky elements of an historical story.
 Alec’s installation features hand-carved fireworks with witty names that were inspired by the life and passion of William Windham II, a keen firework maker.

 It was the unintentional detonation of fireworks stored in Windham’s firework-making shop at the property that destroyed part of Felbrigg’s servant’s wing in 1755.

 Sculptor Alida immersed herself in Felbrigg’s library and archives and as a result her work has a sense of the poetry and multi-layered stories that she discovered during her research.

 The title of her work, the Balcony Hotel, refers to the Ketton sisters who moved to Felbrigg in 1863 and spent much of their time in the attic rooms.
 The green colour of one of her sculptures refers to the arsenic which was an ingredient in wallpaper at the time which may have led to the early death of two of the sisters.

 This project has been curated by Dr Caroline Fisher, a trustee of NCAS and Curator of East Gallery, Norwich University of the Arts.

 " The resulting work brings to light often overlooked elements of the property that are intriguing, poetic and engaging."

-The project has been made possible with the additional support from Arts Council England, East Anglia Art Fund, Norfolk County Council and Norwich University of the Arts.
+The project was made possible with the additional support from Arts Council England, East Anglia Art Fund, Norfolk County Council and Norwich University of the Arts.